carbon-language/carbon-lang/docs/design/generics/goals.md

 Interfaces in C++ are often represented by abstract base classes.
 Generics should offer an alternative that does not rely on inheritance.
 This means looser coupling and none of the problems of multiple inheritance.
-In fact some people, such as
+Some people, such as
 [Sean Parent](https://sean-parent.stlab.cc/papers-and-presentations/#better-code-runtime-polymorphism),
-advocate for runtime polymorphism patterns in C++ that avoid inheritance, since it can cause runtime performance, correctness, and code maintenance problems in some situations.
+advocate for runtime polymorphism patterns in C++ that avoid inheritance because it can cause runtime performance, correctness, and code maintenance problems in some situations.
 Those patterns require a lot of boilerplate and complexity in C++.
 It would be nice if those patterns were simpler to express with Carbon